adrianadrianadrianadrianadrian/rm/README.md

 oh, and I'm letting it leak memory everywhere for now.

-So far this compiles and runs via compile.sh:
+So far this compiles via compiler.sh:
 ```
 fn factorial(n: u8) -> u8 {
     if (n == 0) {